How To Make Homemade Fig Preserves

 I love the way this homemade Fig Preserves recipe turned out.
 It tastes great on toast and on a bagel with cream cheese.
 I can also see using it as a filling for cakes or a strudel.

-Canning Supplies Used to Make Fig Preserves (affiliate links)
+Canning Supplies Needed to Make Fig Preserves (affiliate links)

 These are affiliate links.
 I will earn a small commission at no extra cost to you should you make a purchase after clicking a link.